duncanfrost/KitRecord/README.md

 ## License
 KitRecord is licensed under GPLv3.
-See `LICENSE.md` for details
+See `LICENSE.md` for details.